PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic.md

 You can find the finished project <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">here</a>!
 ## New Story Project

-To get started, first we have to launch the editor and create a new story.
-After that, you will be put right into the editor.
+To get started, first we have to launch the game engine and create a new story.
+After we've created a new story, we'll be put right into the engine.
+Within the `Settings` tab, we can name our game "Pixel Stories Tutorial."

 ## Our First Map

 Right now our story doesn't have any maps.
-Create a new map by clicking "Create new map."
+Create a new map by clicking "Create new map" in the `Maps` tab.
 Now we're prompted to enter map information.
 Let's name our map "Hello World."
 We can leave our map tile size at 16px.

-Head over to the edit map section.
+Head over to the `Edit map > Edit terrains` section.
 You'll see that there are no terrains.
-Let's use the following image as the source for our terrain.
+Let's add the following image for our terrain.

 ![](../../../assets/images/terrain-3.png)
 _Hint: right click image to copy it from browser._

-Click add terrain, then paste or drop in the terrain source image.
+Click add terrain, then paste or drop in the terrain source image above.
 You should see a preview for the terrain.
 That is how it will look when used in the map.

 _Hint: You can add different terrain source layouts by selecting the mode._